 We also have some evidence about this period from a handful of journalists, including Ahmed Rashid, who began covering Afghanistan beginning in the 1980s.
 For instance, he writes that 20,000 people were killed in Herat in March 1979.

-Data about fatalities, whether civilian or combatant, fades during the years of internal conflict.
+We note that while our research focuses on the period during the Soviet invasion, atrocities continued thereafter.
+However, it is unclear if they again reached the 50,000 threshold under a new perpetrator.
+Data about fatalities, whether civilian or combatant, fades in accuracy and coverage during the years of internal conflict.
 Qualitative studies argue that civilians continued to be killed at high levels in the civil war period, but this number marks a decrease from the Soviet years.
 What little information exists suggests two potential points of decline in violence against civilians during this period: between 1989 – 1992 and 1995 – 1996.
 However, lack of information does not mean lack of violence and given the poor evidence available, we have decided to continue the “atrocity” period through the last well-documented, large-scale massacres in 1998.

 Drawing on accounts from journalists and human rights activists allows only a fragmented picture of violence against civilians from the years 1989 – 1997.
 Below are a few of the numbers extracted from these reports, with notable contributions by Ahmed Rashid, a Pakistani journalist who spent time inside Afghanistan during the warlord and Taliban years, and the Revolutionary Association of Women of Afghanistan (RAWA).
 The incidents help us understand the patterns of violence, suggesting that battles were carried out without regard for civilian safety, including ethnic cleansing and replete with targeted killings.
 Additionally, local soldiers appear to have had few barriers to resort to violence for any reason.
 The below is not a comprehensive record of civilian fatalities and cannot be used as such.
 It is intended to be illustrative.